zhangyx1998/iVIZ-data-protocol/README.md

 + The values of the magic key will be used as injection keys.
 Depending on the indexing type of reference, it can be either `number`, `number[]`, `string` or `string[]`

+## key-mapped handlers

+The third optional argument specifies a map of key-mapped callbacks used for merge values with the exact same key.

+Each callback takes two arguments, the first being the existing value in this instance, the second being the current value to be added into the bundle.

+New value will be the return value of the callback.

+Please look into demo/handlers.js for example usage.

 ## Examples

 1. Single numbered reference